Air-Money/air-money.github.io/controller-sdk.markdown

 layout: default
 title: Controller SDK
 nav_order: 3
-description: TypeScript SDK for AirMoney device control and blockchain operations
+description: TypeScript SDK for DEGN device control and blockchain operations
 ---

-# AirMoney Controller SDK
+# DEGN Controller SDK

-The AirMoney Controller SDK is a comprehensive TypeScript library that provides developers with powerful tools to interact with AirMoney devices.
+The DEGN Controller SDK is a comprehensive TypeScript library that provides developers with powerful tools to interact with DEGN devices.
 It offers functionality for device screen control, key event handling, and cryptographic operations.

 ## Installation